Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Unsplash

-Located in Rogaland county, Lysefjord consists of a 42-kilometre stretch fjord, with Preikestolen cliff being a major attraction.
+Located in Rogaland County, Lysefjord consists of a 42-kilometre stretch fjord, with Preikestolen cliff being a major attraction.
 It offers scenic beauty and spectacular views to behold.
-Placed about 1,100 metres above sea level, Kjerag mountain is located at the end of the fjord.
+Placed about 1,100 meters above sea level, Kjerag mountain is located at the end of the fjord.
 Once here, you can gaze at its picturesque and eye-catching beauty.
-Nevertheless an uninhabitable area, you can feel peace in the fjord.
+Nevertheless, an uninhabitable area, you can feel peace in the fjord.

 7. Horseid and Bunes Beach